Recorder (judge): Hong Kong

-Hong Kong operates a system of appointing part-time recorders similar to that in England & Wales.
+Hong Kong operates a system of appointing part-time recorders similar to that in England and Wales.
 The recordership scheme was introduced in Hong Kong in 1994 to encourage experienced practitioners who are willing to sit as a High Court Judge for a few weeks every year, but are not prepared to commit themselves to a permanent, full-time appointment.
 It was intended to act as a more formal system of appointment compared to the more ad hoc nature of the appointment of Deputy High Court Judges.

-Recorders are practitioners in private practice (in practice, Senior Counsel) who are appointed by the Chief Executive on the recommendation of the independent Judicial Officers Recommendation Commission (JORC).
+Recorders are practitioners in private practice (in practice, senior counsel) who are appointed by the chief executive on the recommendation of the independent Judicial Officers Recommendation Commission (JORC).
 The appointment is for a fixed term of a few years, during which the practitioner sits as a recorder hearing cases in the Court of First Instance of the High Court for a few weeks in a year.
-Recorders may exercise all the jurisdiction, powers and privileges of a full-time Judge of the Court of First Instance.
+Recorders may exercise all the jurisdiction, powers and privileges of a full-time judge of the Court of First Instance.

-The qualification for appointment as a recorder is the same as that for High Court Judge: that is, having practised for at least 10 years as a barrister, advocate, solicitor or judicial officer in Hong Kong or another common law jurisdiction.
+The qualification for appointment as a recorder is the same as that for High Court judge: that is, having practised for at least 10 years as a barrister, advocate, solicitor or judicial officer in Hong Kong or another common law jurisdiction.

 As of 1 April 2020, Recorders receive honoraria at a daily rate of HK$11,765.

 United States and Canada

-In some U.S. and Canadian jurisdictions, the Recorder's Court is a local court of limited jurisdiction, most often hearing misdemeanors, traffic violations, and other petty criminal offenses.
+In some U.S. and Canadian jurisdictions, the Recorder's Court is a local court of limited jurisdiction, most often hearing misdemeanors, traffic violations, and other petty criminal offences.
 The Recorder of New York City was one of the judges of the Court of General Sessions (the local court of general jurisdiction on criminal cases) and presided over most murder trials in New York City.
 Historically, the City of Detroit, Michigan had a Recorder's Court, which has now been subsumed as 36th District Court and part of Wayne County Circuit Court.